ScienceZoneUK/science-zone-uk/Microbits/README.md

 ### 🌟 1.
 Starter - Scroll a Message

-**Concept:** This is your very first Micro\:bit program!
+This is your very first Micro\:bit program!
 You're using a built-in function called `display.scroll()` to scroll text across the LED screen.
 It's a great way to check if your Micro\:bit is working and to try your first bit of Python.
 **Pseudocode:**

 ```